abhinav4848/Programming-Notes/topics/git.md

    When I first started with git I always thought that you had to have a remote somewhere to use it (ie on github or gitlab).
 As I have learned that is not the case, you can initialize a git repository in any directory and commit any files, you are only restricted from pushing until you add a remote (duh).
 This is great to pair with the 1st tip, even if you are working by yourself.
 Having the ability to go back if you mess something up is essential.

 TBH that's really it.
 Git is a _very_ complex application that even I haven't fully learned yet.
 However, it has a fairly easy learning curve letting you take advantages of the most important bits quickly.
 If you have any questions feel free to post below and I'll be happy to answer best I can.

-# Contrib to open source stuff
-Create a fork, go your own fork, clone it to pc, create a new branch, work on it and push.
-Create a pull request on the original project.

 ---